How Loud Is a Human When Speaking (dB)? Facts & FAQ

 |Gunshot (handgun, rifle)||130–140 dB||Very High (ear injury and pain)

 |Jet planes, firecrackers||130–150 dB||Very High (ear rupture and severe pain)

 This might come as a surprise, but the loudest creatures in the world aren’t lions, tigers, or roosters.
 According to scientists, the sperm whale is the loudest of them all and can make sounds that reach 233 dB!
 These majestic beings are very big (up to 52 feet and 90,000 pounds) and live for 70 years (on average).
 They make a screeching noise by pushing air through their right blowhole/nasal passage.

 It serves as long-range sonar.
 Oh, and sperm whales have a bigger set of brains than any other living-breathing creature known to mankind.
 Take a look at our list of the ten deafeningly-loud animals that are living among us right now.
-If you were planning on getting one of these troublemakers as a pet, do keep in mind that they tend to get pretty loud at times:

 Can You Measure dB Levels Manually?

 Yes, there are many SML (sound level meter) devices available on the market.
 But you don’t even have to get one to measure the decibels.
 Instead, we recommend downloading an application that will do that through your Smartphone, tablet, or computer.
 The NIOSH app is an excellent choice.
 It is free, easy to install, and user-friendly.
 It’s only available for iOS devices, though.